apostrophecms/vite-demo/README.md

 #### `modules/asset`

-The module is inherited from the original Starter Kit Essentials repository.
+The module is inherited from the original Starter Kit Essentials repository and is simply a convenience for organizing some of our assets.
 It provides the original CSS used in the starter kit.
 For the purposes of this demo, we added the Tailwind CSS entrypoint (see `ui/src/index.js`) and a common `svg` asset files (`ui/svg`) referenced by the Counter App UI components.

 #### `modules/counter`

 This module contributes the back-end logic required to save the counter value per App Counter widget (on counter button click).
 The module provides:
-- A simple API endpoint to save the counter value in the MongoDB database per widget instance.
+- A simple API endpoint using the Apostrophe `apiRoutes(self)` configuration method to save the counter value in the MongoDB database per widget instance.
-- A method to get the counter value per widget instance, used in the async server component to pass that value as a prop to the front-end app.
+- A method, `getWidgetCounter(id)`, to get the counter value per widget instance, used in the async server component to pass that value as a prop to the front-end app.
-- Nunjucks helpers and component to serialize server-side data and send it to the front-end app via `data-*` attributes.
+- A Nunjucks helper filter (`toAttributeValue(obj)`) and component.
+The component is defined in the `counterApp()` component method and the template is located in the `views` folder.
+In ApostropheCMS, components act much like they do in other frameworks, allowing you to add specific functionality to any of your templates.
+In this case, we are serializing server-side data and sending it to the front-end app via `data-*` attributes.

 #### `modules/counter-page`

 A simple Apostrophe page that provides a widget area containing only the Counter App widgets.
-Demonstrates sending `options` defined within the schema to the front-end app (can be seen in the "Show Debug" toggle).
+In ApostropheCMS, you can configure many modules site-wide by configuring the `options` object in the `index.js` file of the module.
+Many widgets also allow for configuration options to be added "per area".
+In other words, each area can have widgets with different configurations.
+This module demonstrates sending `options` defined within the widget configuration object to the front-end app.
+The `example` property can be seen in the JSON object seen by the "Show Debug" toggle for any of the counters.

 #### `modules/@apostrophecms/home-page`

-It `improves` the Apostrophe core Home page module.
+It [improves](https://docs.apostrophecms.org/reference/module-api/module-overview.html#improve) the Apostrophe core Home page module.
 It's originally used by the Starter Kit to provide a styled home page.
-In this demo, we are adding the Counter App widgets to the widget area, alongside with the existing Rich Text, Image, and Video widgets.
+In this demo, we are adding the Counter App widgets to the widget area, alongside the existing Rich Text, Image, and Video widgets.

 #### `modules/counter-{vue|svelte|react}-widget`

 `counter-vue-widget`, `counter-svelte-widget`, and `counter-react-widget` are the Counter App widgets.
-They use identical setup, with the only difference being the front-end framework used (`App.vue`, `App.svelte`, and `App.jsx` respectively).
-The widgets are registering a widget player that mounts the front-end app on the page.
+They use an identical setup, with the only difference being the front-end framework used (`App.vue`, `App.svelte`, and `App.jsx` respectively).
+The widgets are registering a widget player within the `ui/src` folder that mounts the front-end app on the page, importing the App from the `ui/src/app` folder.
 No initial HTTP requests for the counter value are made, the initial data is passed from the server to the front-end app via `data-*` attributes.
 On every counter button click, the counter value is saved to the server.
 After refreshing the page, the counter server value is used as the initial value for the counter app.

 **Be careful**, the counter back-end doesn't like the number `9` for some reason!
+The reason is artificial for the purposes of this demo.
 However, the UI apps are smart enough to handle server errors and display a message to the user.

 Let's look at the `counter-vue-widget` as an example: